-There are currently 84 psychologists on staff at Patton.
+There are currently 86 psychologists on staff at Patton.
 The Ph.D. or Psy.D. degree in clinical psychology (or combined clinical/counseling psychology) is a requirement for appointment to a staff position.
 A large number of our psychologists have completed formal postdoctoral fellowships.
-Five psychologists at Patton are diplomates in Forensic Psychology with the American Board of Professional Psychology (ABPP), one psychologist is a diplomate in Clinical Psychology with ABPP, one psychologist is a diplomate in Clinical Neuropsychology with ABPP, and one of Patton's neuropsychologists is board certified in Neuropsychology by the American Board of Professional Neuropsychology (ABN).
+All psychologists are either licensed in California or actively working toward licensure (Note: all Coordinating Supervisors, Assessment Coordinators, and Seminar Leaders are licensed in California).
+Five psychologists at Patton are diplomates in Forensic Psychology with the American Board of Professional Psychology (ABPP), one psychologist is a diplomate in Clinical Neuropsychology with ABPP, and one of Patton's neuropsychology (ABN).

 Most psychologists are members of interdisciplinary treatment teams that consist of a psychologist, psychiatrist, social worker, rehabilitation therapist, psychiatric technician, RN/case manager, and other specialized staff as needed.
 As a team member, in addition to providing therapeutic and assessment services, a psychologist provides information that is used in developing the treatment plan and in evaluating patients for release.
 Additionally, our department has several Senior Psychologists who have a number of responsibilities including mentorship of new Staff Psychologists, monitoring of psychology work, and supervision of trainees.
-Several psychologists are team leaders in our hospital-wide Positive Behavioral Support (PBS) service, which provides consultation services for patients who are displaying maladaptive behaviors.
-Finally, PSH has a Neuropsychology Consultation Service, which is composed of four full-time neuropsychologists and one part-time neuropsychologist.
+Finally, PSH has a Forensic Evaluation Department and a Neuropsychology Consultation Service.